 Most people use these types of bags to keep a few essentials within easy reach.

-A 1.5L bag will fit your phone, wallet, sunglasses, and a bottle of water.
+A 1.5L bag will fit your phone, wallet, sunglasses, and water bottle.

 The bigger Krieger 3-8L bags are an alternative to a motorcycle backpack.